 overwhelming evidence.
 One individual suing over a collapsed deck on a prefab

-home in Brampton might be a fluke, or might have done something to cause the
+home might be a fluke, or might have done something to cause the

 collapse himself.
-If it's happening in half of the prefab homes in Brampton,
+If it's happening in half of the prefab homes,

 though, it is pretty obvious the problem lies with the manufacturer.